FlorentCollin/FlorentCollin.github.io/content/posts/cave-generator/index.md

 }
 ```

 The ``add_plugins(DefaultPlugins)`` insert a bunch of plugins that handle windows, inputs, assets, and so on.
-A plugin in Bevy is just a bundle adding systems to the App.
-As we will se in the next section, we can code our own plugins to bundle some functionalities.
+A plugin in Bevy is just a bundle adding systems to the app.
+As we will see in the next section, we can code our own plugins and systems to add some functionalities.

-# Let's draw a square
+# Let's Draw a Square
-An empty window is not so useful to look at, so let's draw a square in the middle which will serve as the basis to draw the grid of cells later on.
+An empty window is boring to look at, so let's add some life to it by drawing a square in the middle which will serve as the basis to draw the grid of cells later on.

 The grid is composed of cells that we represent by a white square if the cell is alive and by a black square otherwise.
 In order not to obfuscate the main function, we create a new Plugin named ``CaveGeneratorPlugin``.
 This plugin will contain all the necessary code to initialize our cave generator.